 Our vision for the 50/50 bottle is to let you take your drinks to go without the guilt or carbon footprint that go along with disposables.
 The 50/50 bottle piggybacks a svelte insulated coffee mug on the base of a stainless steel water bottle.
 Everywhere you bring water you also have a mug.
 Tea at the beach, coffee to go from your favorite shop, or a cold beer when you get to the campsite, the 50/50 bottle reduces trash from disposable cups and bottles, as well as clutter in your bag.
 It’s minimalist, packable, and guilt-free.

-BetterBack is a product I helped redesign and film for a Kickstarter campaign that ended up becoming one of the most successful Kickstarters of all time.
+BetterBack is a product I helped design and shoot for its first Kickstarter campaign, which ended up becoming one of the most successful kickstarts of all time.
 Overall BetterBack raised over $2 million dollars with 55k backers, and was featured on ABC's Shark Tank.

 BetterBack makes every chair ergonomic.
 Instead of spending hundreds of dollars on one chair, you can make every chair fit and support your body.
 It is lightweight and portable, so you can throw BetterBack in your purse or backpack.

 Coldsmoke Apparel is a Venice CA based outdoor apparel company that specializes in outdoor gear of the highest quality.
 Their unwavering belief in design-led apparel that is made entirely in the USA and Canada makes them an ideal company to work with.
 I've indulged my obsession for outdoor gear: designing concept pieces, hunting trends, and assisting with technical design, material choices, and factory visits.
 Coldsmoke has shown continued growth and will soon open its first brick and mortar retail store.

 Included here are a few current pieces.

 Password protected for Audi intellectual property.